kevinhughes27/parity-server/README.md

 1. You will need `python3` and [`uv`](https://github.com/astral-sh/uv).
 2. To install python dependencies run `uv sync` (You may need run as administrator depending on your security settings)
-3. Run the python server with this command `uv run server/app.py`
+3. Run the python server with this command `uv run fastapi dev server/app.py`
 4. You can inspect available leagues at at `http://localhost:5000/api/leagues`
 5. Then league API calls like `http://localhost:5000/api/10/weeks/1` and `http://localhost:5000/api/10/stats` (where `10` is the league_id) etc.